3 Myths in Social Media Marketing

 1. The Target Audience is on all the Platforms

-Each and every Social Media Platform is different.
 For example, Facebook has a very diverse range of an audience but it is not an Open Platform like Twitter.
 Linkedin is a very Closed Platform but it has a very Matured Audience and hence it might not have the diversity in the Audience that is there on Facebook.

 Pinterest could be a great platform for a digital marketing blogger because of the Backlinks feature on Pinterest.
 But Pinterest may not be a good idea for someone who is promoting a Men Centric Product.

 Also, it is important to analyze on which platform the target audience has a presence and the type of audience and demographics each and every Social Media Platform offers.

 2. Organic Reach is Dead for a Social Media Marketer

-A Good Social Media Marketer should create Valuable, Informative, Educative and Humourous Content instead of mixing the strategies with Myths like “Organic Reach is Dead”.
+A Good Social Media Marketer should create Valuable, Informative, Educative, and Humourous Content instead of mixing the strategies with Myths like “Organic Reach is Dead”.

 Engagement directly depends on the Value of Contents.
-A good content will result in good engagement.
-But a Good investment of money to promote a Mediocre Content will not result in a good amount of engagement.
+Good content will result in good engagement.
+But a good investment of money to promote a Mediocre Content will not result in a good amount of engagement.